facebook/sapling/_src/commands/bookmark.md

 Creating or updating to a bookmark causes it to be marked as 'active'.
 The active bookmark is indicated with a '*'.
 When a commit is made, the active bookmark will advance to the new commit.
-A plain `sl update` will also advance an active bookmark, if possible.
+A plain `sl goto` will also advance an active bookmark, if possible.
 Updating away from a bookmark will cause it to be deactivated.

 Bookmarks can be pushed and pulled between repositories (see